 If you are experiencing sciatic pain, your doctor will most likely suggest that you begin a course of nonsurgical treatment.
 Conservative treatment recommendations for sciatica include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs)

 - Low-impact exercise

 - Strength training to improve core strength

-- Behavior modification to improve posture and cut down on painful activities
+- Lifestyle changes to improve posture and cut down on painful activities

 - Corticosteroid injections

 - Use of hot or cold therapies

-If you are still experiencing sciatic pain and discomfort after three to six months of conservative treatment, your doctor may recommend surgery.
-If this is the case, we invite you to learn about minimally invasive decompression procedures available at Laser Spine Institute.
+If you are still experiencing sciatic pain and discomfort after several weeks or months of conservative treatment, your doctor may recommend surgery.
+If this is the case, we invite you to learn about the minimally invasive decompression procedures available at Laser Spine Institute.
 Minimally invasive spine surgery is an outpatient procedure that provides many advantages over traditional open back surgery.^ Contact us today to learn more.
 To find out if you could be a candidate for our minimally invasive procedures, ask to receive a free MRI review.*